CHILD OF NOBLE PARENTAGE

 when the way is steep;

-and be there when the road is
+and be there when the road is ended, and

 my eyes are closed in sleep.